To qualify for federal student loans, you must meet certain basic requirements.

 - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program at a school that participates in the federal student aid programs.

-Also: You must not owe a refund on a federal grant, be in default on a federal student loan and you must demonstrate financial need (except for unsubsidized loans).
+Also: You must not owe a refund on a federal grant or be in default on a federal student loan.